Positions are available for Boards and Committees of Foothills County. If you are interested in applying, please check the links below:

 - Audit Committee

-- Calgary Regional Airshed Zone (CRAZ)
+- Calgary Region Airshed Zone (CRAZ)

 - CMRB - Calgary Metropolitan Region Board